How the Oculus Quest 2 made me fall in love with working out - CNN Underscored

 “The mental health piece of this is so [important] that we sometimes forget about it because yes, I have lost 48 pounds and I’m in the best shape of my life.
 [But] the most cherished part for me is this — having you guys as a community,” says Jacqueline Drake, who was recently injured from a bad fall and found comfort and support in her 100k Club friends while she recovered.

-“All these people who are essentially strangers, the one thing we have in common is this game — but it’s a life altering space,” said Lauren Gayl, a 72-year-old Supernatural player.
+“All these people who are essentially strangers, the one thing we have in common is this game — but it’s a life-altering space,” says Lauren Gayl, a 72-year-old Supernatural player.
 “Supernatural gives you one of the only opportunities in life to be 100% present.
 It’s a huge gift.”

 Bottom line